Constantin Karadja: Education and studies

-Barrister at law in England with studies at Framlingham College and London, he spoke English, Swedish, Romanian, German, French, Danish and Norwegian, as well as Latin and Greek.
+Barrister at law in England with studies at Framlingham College and the Inner Temple, he spoke English, Swedish, Romanian, German, French, Danish and Norwegian, as well as Latin and Greek.
 Being a European by education, Constantin Karadja married and established himself in Romania (1916).
 He was naturalised and joined the diplomatic service in 1920, serving Romania in missions as consul in Budapest (1921–1922), consul general in Stockholm (1928–1930) and Berlin (1932–1941).

 With additional solid competences in economics, he also worked as a counsel in the Ministry of Finances, and participated 1927 as chief of the Romanian delegation to the International Economic Conference in Geneva.
 He composed a diplomatic and consular manual.

 Bibliographical, bibliophile and historic activities

 Being a passionate bibliophile and collector, Constantin Karadja founded one of the most important collections of old and rare books in South-East Europe, which nowadays can be found partially in the National Library and the Romanian Academy in Bucharest.
 Being accredited as consul general in Berlin and in parallel to his diplomatic activities, he continued his research concerning incunabula, realising in this period the "List of incunabulum on the Romanian territory".

-During the interwar period he became a founding member of the nationalist Crusade of Romanianism: he sponsored the party and its newspaper (where he also wrote articles) and he was the national vice president of the Crusade.
-His home on Calea Victoriei was also the Crusade's headquarters.
-In november 1935 renounced his position in the Crusade and plastered the capital's billboards with manifestos of his new party.
-The name of its organization is National Front (which included Alexandru Averescu's People's Party) and it demands the consolidation of extreme right-wing forces.
-He and Mihai Stelescu, the Crusade's leader, reconciled a while after, and had daily consultations with each other at the Athenee Palace.

 He published important works regarding the ancient history of Romania.
 Using unknown sources discovered by his own research activities, he released in 1934 his famous work entitled "The oldest sources published on Romanian history".
 In 1940 he also presented to the Romanian Academy the first mentions of Dacia and the Romanians discovered in two incunabula from 1454 and 1472.
 More than half of the numerous scientific articles of Constantin Karadja were published in the three journals of Nicolae Iorga.
 As a result of his activity as bibliographer and researcher, he was admitted as honorary member of the Romanian Academy on 3 June 1946.
 His letter of recommendation was signed by eighteen notable academicians, including Ion Nistor, Alexandru Lapedatu, Dimitrie Pompeiu, Gheorghe Spacu, Emil Racoviţă, Iorgu Iordan, Constantin Ion Parhon, Nicolae Bănescu, Constantin Rădulescu-Motru, Ştefan Ciobanu, Radu R. Rosetti, and Silviu Dragomir.
 He was removed from the Academy by the communist regime two years later, in 1948.
 After the Romanian Revolution of 1989, he was re-established in 1990.